 The Properties and Benefits of the Coconut

-The properties of the coconut are endless, and somewhat amazing.
+The benefits of the coconut are endless.
 Even the Bible mentions the palm tree in Psalm 92:12, whereby likening the righteous man to the fruitfulness and standing of this nutrient-rich, fruit bearing tree.

-We see now that coconut derivatives all offer unique benefits to the body, hair and skin.
+We see now that the coconut’s derivatives all offer unique benefits to the body, hair and skin.
 However, we can’t just stop there—as countries like Thailand, the Philippines, Indonesia, as well as several West Indian islands have found significant ways to utilize all aspects of the coconut.

 Derivatives like coconut oil, milk and cream are common ingredients in island and West Indian cuisine.
 This includes various rice dishes, as well as recipes involving chicken, seafood and even drinks, sweets and desserts.